The Deer and the Cauldron

-The Deer and the Cauldron, also known as The Duke of Mount Deer or The Royal Tramp, is a historical novel by Jin Yong.
-It is his last and longest novel, originally serialized in the Hong Kong newspaper Ming Pao from 24 October 1969 to 23 September 1972.
+The Deer and the Cauldron, also known as The Duke of Mount Deer or The Royal Tramp, is a wuxia–historical novel by Jin Yong (Louis Cha).
+It is his last and longest novel, originally serialised in the Hong Kong newspaper Ming Pao from 24 October 1969 to 23 September 1972.

 Title

 The novel's title is explained in the first chapter when the poet Lü Liuliang discusses two concepts with his son.
 The cauldron is a reference to a story in the Zuo Zhuan in which King Zhuang of Chu enquired the weight of the Nine Tripod Cauldrons – revealing his secret desire to seize the Mandate of Heaven.
 The deer is a reference to a remark by Kuai Tong recorded in the Records of the Grand Historian: "the Qin emperor lost his deer, and all under heaven chased after it".
 The deer symbolises the common people of China, who are at the mercy of ruthless warlords vying to conquer the lands of the fallen Qin dynasty.

 As Lü explains to his son, in Chinese history, the cauldron has been used both to cook hunted deer and as an instrument of torture for human beings.
-In the Chinese language, "asking about the cauldrons" and "chasing the deer" both signify the desire to become Emperor, while "not knowing who will kill the deer" indicates uncertainty about who will become Emperor.
+In the Chinese language, "asking about the cauldrons" and "chasing the deer" metaphorically refer to one's desire to be the Emperor, while "not knowing who will kill the deer" indicates uncertainty about who will eventually become the Emperor.
 "It may be uncertain who will kill the deer, but the deer gets killed all right.
 There's no uncertainty about that."

 In the afterword, Jin Yong wrote that his intention in writing the novel was to reflect societal and cultural realities instead of encouraging readers to imitate an unprincipled protagonist.
 In a 2006 interview, Jin Yong revealed that he considered changing the novel's ending to give Wei Xiaobao his just deserts, but he abandoned the idea after receiving pushback from readers.